Southfield Employment Law Attorneys

 - You must spend at least 51% of your time with management duties (not regular employee tasks)

-If this doesn't sound like your situation, call Fieger Law.
+If this doesn't sound like your situation, contact Fieger Law.
 Your employer may owe you hundreds of hours of overtime pay, as well as compensation for violating your civil rights.
 Our team will make sure they're held accountable for taking advantage of you and wrongfully denying you the wages you deserve.

 Wrongful Termination Lawsuits